poiasd3241/SpringBootDemo/README.md

 - Clean architecture (repository, service, DTO)
 - Exception handling

-This project manages the users and their phone books.<br/>
+This project manages users and their phone books.<br/>
 Controllers: User, PhoneBook.<br/>
 No database is implemented.